 - While optimising the design of the stern, stability of the ship is given more priority to the width of the stern

 - The stern, and in particular its underside, influences the propulsion efficiency.
-Lesser the turbulence in the area between propeller and outer shell above the propeller more will be its efficiency.
+The lesser the turbulence in the area between the propeller and the outer shell above the propeller more its efficiency will be.
 The space marked in red denotes the clearance area.

-- The resistance in slow-speed operation is noticeably higher in a transom stern than that of the ship with cruiser stern due to the formation of vortices.
+- The resistance in slow-speed operation is noticeably higher in a transom stern than in a ship with a cruiser stern due to the formation of vortices.

 - The deck on transom stern ships can easily get wet during reversing operations and in a heavy sea.
 The water is damped up.
 Flare and knuckle deflect the water better during astern operations avoiding deck flooding.
 The AutoCAD model given below shows a knuckle or chine of the ship.